-- Object nas... with permissions clone, destroy, rrsource, and rrtarget. - Object workflow.. with permission read. - Create a user for replication that is associated with the role you created in Step 2.
+Object nas... with permissions clone, destroy, rrsource, rrtarget, createShare, and createProject.

+- Object workflow.. with permission read.

+- Create a user for replication that is associated with the role you created in Step

+2.

 ▼ How to Create a Project and Enable Replication for the Project